buckbaskin/histogrammar/README.md

 # histogrammar

-ROS node for scan matching on a sparse grid
+The histogrammar ROS package.
+The node publishes information about obstacles that match to a sparse grid.